 Meanwhile the two are involved in rather unsatisfying romantic relationships and feel lonely.
 They search for pen pals over the Internet.
 Fox uses the screen name "NY152"; Kelly goes by "Shopgirl".
 They soon become friends and begin courting over the Internet, each unaware that their new love interest and business rival are the same person.

-The film provides examples of:
+This film provides examples of:

 - Alliterative Name: Kathleen Kelly.

-- Although he does sometimes have an arrogant streak about his business (especially the first time he converses with Kathleen after she finds out he's of Fox Books), he is also aware enough to admit that it's something he doesn't like about himself.
+- Corrupt Corporate Executive: What Kathleen takes Joe to be.
+He turns out to be a nice person; although he does sometimes have an arrogant streak about his business (especially the first time he converses with Kathleen after she finds out he's of Fox Books), he is also aware enough to admit that it's something he doesn't like about himself.

 - Chick Flick: Unashamedly so.

 - City People Eat Sushi: Sushi is mentioned by the yuppie newspaper columnist as what dinner's gonna be.
 His bookstore owner girlfriend repeats "Sushi!" with a mix of surprise and approval.

 - Cloud Cuckoo Lander: Birdie is mostly down-to-earth and grandmotherly, but she has her moments that make her friends wonder whether she's entirely there— such as claiming to have dated Generalissimo Franco.

 - Cool Old Guy: Joe's father lives on a boat, makes Manhattans and gives his son free relationship advice.